stryker-mutator/stryker4s/docs/ROADMAP.md

-# Stryker4s vision of the future
+# Stryker4s, roadmap of the future

 First of all welcome to Stryker4s, this document will describe the vision @hugo-vrijswijk and @legopiraat currently have for the future of Stryker4s.
 Since this project is still in the early phase there is a lot of things we want to do and not everything fits into the issue list just yet.